SamVegaEs/candida_analysis/Moran_assembly/TLO_assemblies.md

 done
 ```

-In order to extract the reads from the bam files we will use samtools:
+In order to extract the reads from the bam files we will use samtools
+Example:

 ```bash
 #Run at cd analysis/genome_alignment/minimap/c.albicans/vs_ccXX.
 The -h option was added, because when sorting a message error appeared saying that the header was missing.